Partner API

 distance | number | null | Distance per rep in yards/meters. null for parent sets. |

-interval | number | null | Interval in seconds (e.g., 90 for 1:30) |
+interval | number | null | Interval in seconds (e.g., 90 for 1:30).
+On a leaf set this is never null—if the coach didn't write one, the default is returned (see below). |

 rest | number | null | Rest in seconds between reps |

-stroke | string | null | Stroke name: Free, Back, Fly, Breast, IM, Choice |
+stroke | string | null | Stroke name: Free, Back, Fly, Breast, IM, Choice.
+Defaults to Free on a leaf set when unspecified. |

-type | string | null | Activity type: Swim, Kick, Pull, Drill |
+type | string | null | Activity type: Swim, Kick, Pull, Drill.
+Defaults to Swim on a leaf set when unspecified. |

-intensity | string | null | Intensity: Easy, Moderate, Fast, Sprint, Build, etc. |
+intensity | string | null | Intensity: Easy, Moderate, Fast, Sprint, Build, etc. Has no default—stays null when unspecified. |

 equipment | array | Equipment names (currently always empty—coming soon) |